bdlukaa/fluent_ui/README.md

 #### Usage

-You can easility create it using the `InfoBar` widget and theme it using `InfoBarStyle`.
+You can easility create it using the `InfoBar` widget and theme it using `InfoBarThemeData`.
 It has built-in support for both light and dark theme:

 ```dart
 InfoBar(